pasky/pachi/README.md

 This will make Pachi play with max 15000 playouts per move on 4 threads, taking up to 100Mb of memory (+ several tens MiB as a constant overhead).
-It should be about 2d with dcnn support.
+It should be about 2d with dcnn and large patterns setup.

 	./pachi -t _1200 threads=8,max_tree_size=3072,pondering

 This will make Pachi play with time settings 20:00 S.D. with 8 threads, taking up to 3GiB of memory, and thinking during the opponent's turn as well.

+**Opening book**

 Pachi can use an opening book in a Fuego-compatible format - you can obtain one at http://gnugo.baduk.org/fuegoob.htm and use it in Pachi